natgo/wt-wiki-scraper/wikitext-transpiled/ground/T-72AV%20(TURMS-T).md

 * Sluggish mobility
 * Slower reload compared to the opposition
 * Does not have access to ATGMs
-* Fight compartment is cramped likely to get one shotted
+* Fight compartment is cramped likely to get knocked out
 * Fuel tanks are prone to fuel explosions

 == History ==